MicrosoftDocs/windows-itpro-docs/devices/surface-hub/prepare-your-environment-for-surface-hub-how-do-i-online-deployment.md

 ---
-title: Online deployment with Office 365 Microsoft Surface Hub
+title: Online deployment with Office 365 - Microsoft Surface Hub
-description: This topic has instructions for adding a device account for your Microsoft Surface Hub when you have a pure online deployment.
+description: This topic has instructions for adding a device account for your Microsoft Surface Hub when you have a pure, online deployment. ms.assetid: D325CA68-A03F-43DF-8520-EACF7C3EDEC1
-MSHAttr: PreferredLib /library
-ms.assetid: D325CA68-A03F-43DF-8520-EACF7C3EDEC1
 keywords: ["device account for Surface Hub", "online deployment"]
 author: TrudyHa